LungCellAtlas/scRNAseq_pipelines/README.md

 The pipeline uses a sample table with the sample information as input.
 The individual samples are then processed in parallel.
-To ensure secure file transfer, the output of the pipeline is transfered to a Helmholtz secure server using sftp.

-# How to install and run the pipeline
+## How to install and run the pipeline

 The pipeline has been developed and tested on Linux systems.
-Before getting started, a few things need to be installed (if they are not already):
+Before getting started, make sure you have miniconda or anaconda installed:

 #### Install miniconda:
 The pipeline runs from a conda environment.
 We therefore need to install conda.
 The pipeline has been successfully run with conda versions 4.6.14 and 4.7.12.